dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/OpenIDconnect_practical/Report.md

 ##### :bulb: Online Certificate Status Protocol (OCSP):

  - It is an internet protocol enabling an application to determine the revocation status of the identified certificates without the usage of CRL.

+## 1.4 Realizing a solution

+How can the security of the kube-apiserver be improved against compromised client certificates?